 The exact parameters of the adoption tax credit can change year-to-year.
 This can include the requirements for qualification, the amount available to qualified families and more.
 This is one of the reasons we encourage families to seek legal help — tracking the changes on your own can be difficult.
 We can serve you be staying up-to-date on how you can receive the most credit possible.

-With the 2019 adoption tax credit, up to $14,080 is available to qualified families for qualified adoption expenses.
+In tax year 2025, up to $17,280 is available to qualified families for qualified adoption expenses.
 The adoption tax credit is also available to families who adopt through foster care, and these families do not have to have any qualified expenses.

 Most families who adopt will qualify to receive at least a portion of the available credit.
 Eligibility is primarily based on income level, and these levels can change from year to year.
 Currently, the adoption tax credit is: